wezm/OCMustache/README.markdown

 The code is feature complete with the exception of lambda and delimiter tags.
 The code is a first cut and there is room for refactoring and improvement but it passes the tests and the bulk of the specs in Mustache-Spec.
+The failing tests in Mustache-Spec are to do with whitespace and some false positives on the handling of sections and inverted sections due to limitations of the YAML library in use to load the specs.

 The following still remains to be completed: